mintty/mintty/wiki/Tips.md

 For characters with default text style but optional emoji graphics, emoji style can be selected with the “framed” or “encircled” text attribute.

-Note that it may be useful to set `Charwidth=unicode` in addition.
+Note that up to cygwin 2.10.0, it may be useful to set `Charwidth=unicode` in addition.

 Emojis are displayed in the rectangular character cell group determined by the cumulated width of the emoji sequence characters.
 The option